-We have experienced no difficulties in obtaining the vitamin and supplement products we need in the amounts we require and do not anticipate those issues in the future.
+We have experienced no material difficulties in obtaining the vitamin and supplement products we need in the amounts we require and do not anticipate those issues in the future.
 We believe the terms of our agreements with Lang are competitive with other suppliers and manufacturers.
-At present, we believe our relationship with Lang is excellent, and we intend to continue to use Lang as our third-party manufacturer for most of our vitamins and supplements.
+At present, we believe our relationship with Lang is established and reliable, and we intend to continue to use Lang as our third-party manufacturer for most of our vitamins and supplements.
 Although we anticipate continuing our relationship with Lang, we believe that we could obtain similar terms with other suppliers to provide the same services in the event our relationship with Lang terminates.
 Accordingly, we do not believe that such termination would have a material adverse effect on our business.

-Quality Control for our Products
+Quality control for our products

 Our products for the U.S. market are required to be manufactured in accordance with the FDA's current Good Manufacturing Practice, or cGMPs.
 Our third-party suppliers and manufacturers are also responsible for continued compliance with cGMP requirements.
 We have executed quality agreements that delineate the responsibilities of each company in the quality assurance process.
 To comply with these drug commercialization standards, we have personnel with pharmaceutical development, manufacturing, and quality assurance experience who are responsible for the relationships with our suppliers.
 We have contracted with Catalent, an established manufacturer of softgel drug products, to manufacture the commercial supply for both IMVEXXY and BIJUVA.
-We have also contracted with QPharma to manufacture the commercial supply for ANNOVERA.
+We have also contracted with Sever Pharma Solutions to manufacture the commercial supply for ANNOVERA.
 For the prenatal vitamins, our quality assurance team collaborates with Lang to monitor the cGMP compliance of Lang's contracted manufacturers and packagers.
-Although each of Catalent, QPharma and Lang have received Form FDA 483 observations from FDA inspections in the past, we are not aware of any open FDA investigations into the manufacturing and/or packaging processes at the facilities that are used for our products.
+Although each of Catalent, Sever and Lang have received Form FDA 483 observations from FDA inspections in the past, we are not aware of any open FDA investigations into the manufacturing and/or packaging processes at the facilities that are used for our products.

 Our quality assurance team establishes controls that are designed to document the manufacturing process and ensure that our contract manufacturers meet product specifications and that our finished products contain the correct ingredients, purity, strength, and composition in compliance with FDA regulations.
 Depending on their roles and activities, certain of our contractors are subject to applicable requirements to test incoming raw materials and finished goods to ensure they meet or exceed FDA and U.S. Pharmacopeia standards, including quantitative and qualitative assay and microbial and heavy metal contamination (as appropriate).
+Our quality assurance team is responsible for the final release of the packaged drug product (ANNOVERA, IMVEXXY and BIJUVA) into commercial distribution.

-Distribution of our Products
+Distribution of our products

 We distribute our products within the U.S. through our third-party logistics partner, Cardinal Logistics, who ships to national wholesale distributors such as Cardinal, McKesson, and AmerisourceBergen, regional wholesalers such as Smith Drug, Anda, Value Drug and RDC, and alternate distribution partners.
-Wholesaler product inventory is monitored daily and sales out are monitored weekly.
-We are subject to compliance responsibilities under the Drug Supply Chain Security Act, or the DSCSA, and the Prescription Drug Marketing Act, or PDMA, in relation to distribution of drug products in the commercial supply and dispensing chain and drug samples to HCPs, respectively, and are further subject to state laws on these topics.
+Wholesaler product inventory is monitored daily, and sales out are monitored weekly.
+We are subject to compliance responsibilities under the Drug Supply Chain Security Act (the "DSCSA") and the Prescription Drug Marketing Act ("PDMA") in relation to distribution of drug products in the commercial supply and dispensing chain and drug samples to HCPs, respectively, and are further subject to state laws on these topics.
 National and regional retail pharmacies along with online pharmacies are also an area of focus to make sure our products are purchased and dispensed properly.

-Customer Service
+Customer service